 - Pesto?
 Use your favorite variety.
 I use Garlic Scape Pesto or Lemon Basil Pesto.
 The color is brighter green when using basil (garlic scape shown in pictures).
 Pesto dip anyone?

-Enjoy Your Whipped Ricotta with These Recipes
+Enjoy Whipped Ricotta with These Recipes

 - Mushroom Spinach Lasagna